Introduction to business analytics modeling

 Students with accommodation needs

-If a student has a disability that will prevent from completing the described work or require any kind of accommodation, he may inform the program director (with supporting documents) as soon as possible.
+If a student has a disability that will prevent from completing the described work or require any accommodation, he may inform the program director (with supporting documents) as soon as possible.
 Also, students are encouraged to discuss it with the professor.

 Class behavior